awslabs/graphstorm/docs/source/advanced/using-graphbolt.rst

         --output-data-s3 "s3-uri-where-gspartition-data-will-be"
         # Add other required parameters like --partition-algorithm, --num-instances etc.

-    # Once the above job succeeds we run the below to convert the data to GraphBolt.
+    # Once the above job succeeds we run the following command to convert the data to GraphBolt format.
     # Note the /dist_graph suffix!
     sagemaker/launch_graphbolt_convert.py \
         --graph-data-s3 "s3-uri-where-gspartition-data-will-be/dist_graph" \